keisukeirie/Amazon_review_helpfulness_prediction/README.md

 ## Data used:

-the original data and data unzipping function was created by Julian McAuley
+the original data and data unzipping function were created by Julian McAuley

 This dataset contains product reviews and metadata from Amazon,
 including 142.8 million reviews spanning May 1996 - July 2014.